Getting Started

 text: vitest run

-- kind: finalMessage.contains
+- type: finalMessage.contains

 text: test